FormerLurker/ArcWelderLib/readme.md

 C:\ArcWelder.exe C:\thing.gcode c:\thing.aw.gcode
 ```

-That would create a new file called thing.aw.gcode, and would leave the thing.gcode file alone.
+That would create a new file called thing.aw.gcode and would leave the thing.gcode file alone.

 ## ArcWelder Console Help